 Software Applications for your Laptop

-Audio Editing: Garageband comes free with the Mac and Audacity is free to download for PCs and Macs.
+Audio Editing: Audacity is free to download for PCs and Macs.
+Garageband, which comes with Macs, is also a popular option for audio editing.

 Image, Graphics and Web Design: Use Adobe Creative Suite, which includes Photoshop, Dreamweaver, Illustrator and InDesign.
 The Campus Bookstore may be able to offer you a student discount on these programs.
 Gimp and Picnik offer free image editing software.